tankwin08/waveformlidar/README.md

 r6<-decom.weibull(wf[182,])

 ```
-We selected one of the results to demonstrate the structure of results and you can check the summary of the result:
+We selected one of the results to demonstrate the structure of results with differnt prepocessing settings.
+As you can see, the r3 gave us NULL due to there is no solution when we used the Gaussian model to decompose waveform.
+However, with some filtering step, we can get the solution of the decompostion as shwon in r4.
+But this solution is not a reasonle solution since one of the As is negative.
+Consequently, the index number r4[[1]] and r4[[3]] return NA and NULL to indicate that the caution should be exercised on this result.

 ```
 r3
 NULL